Caroline von Humboldt

 Caroline von Humboldt (23 February 1766 in Minden – 26 March 1829 in Berlin), née Carolina Friederica von Dacheröden, was a German salonnière and art historian.

 Life

-She was the daughter of Karl Friedrich von Dacheröden (died 20 November 1809), chamber-president of the Kingdom of Prussia, and his wife Ernestine Friderike, countess of Hopfgarten (died 1 May 1774).
+She was the daughter of Karl Friedrich von Dacheröden (died 20 November 1809), chamber-president of the Kingdom of Prussia, and his wife, Countess Ernestine Friderike von Hopfgarten (died 1 May 1774).
 She grew up in Erfurt and her parents' estates in Burgörner and Auleben, where she befriended the von Lengefeld sisters, Caroline (later one of her best friends) and Charlotte (later wife of the playwright Friedrich Schiller).

-On 29 June 1791 she married the linguist and prussian statesman Wilhelm von Humboldt in Erfurt.
+On 29 June 1791 she married in Erfurt the linguist and later Prussian statesman Wilhelm von Humboldt, brother of the naturalist Alexander von Humboldt.
 Their marriage was an unconventional one and both allowed each other many freedoms.
 Until 1797 they lived in Jena next door to Schiller but they later lived apart for several years until from 1819 they shared Wilhelm's family home at Schloss Tegel.
 Caroline's only brother Ernst died childless in 1806.
 Caroline and Wilhelm had eight children: